Exoenzyme

 An exoenzyme, or extracellular enzyme, is an enzyme that is secreted by a cell and functions outside that cell.
 Exoenzymes are produced by both prokaryotic and eukaryotic cells and have been shown to be a crucial component of many biological processes.
-Most often these enzymes are involved in the breakdown of larger macromolecules.
+Most often, these enzymes are involved in the breakdown of larger macromolecules.
 The breakdown of these larger macromolecules is critical for allowing their constituents to pass through the cell membrane and enter into the cell.
 For humans and other complex organisms, this process is best characterized by the digestive system which breaks down solid food via exoenzymes.
 The small molecules, generated by the exoenzyme activity, enter into cells and are utilized for various cellular functions.
 Bacteria and fungi also produce exoenzymes to digest nutrients in their environment, and these organisms can be used to conduct laboratory assays to identify the presence and function of such exoenzymes.
 Some pathogenic species also use exoenzymes as virulence factors to assist in the spread of these disease-causing microorganisms.
 In addition to the integral roles in biological systems, different classes of microbial exoenzymes have been used by humans since pre-historic times for such diverse purposes as food production, biofuels, textile production and in the paper industry.
 Another important role that microbial exoenzymes serve is in the natural ecology and bioremediation of terrestrial and marine environments.

 History

 Very limited information is available about the original discovery of exoenzymes.
-According to Merriam-Webster dictionary, the term "exoenzyme" was first recognized in the English language in 1908.
-The book "Intracellular Enzymes: A Course of Lectures Given in the Physiological," by Horace Vernon is thought to be the first publication using this word in that year.
+According to the Merriam-Webster dictionary, the term "exoenzyme" was first recognized in the English language in 1908.
+The book Intracellular Enzymes: A Course of Lectures Given in the Physiological by Horace Vernon is thought to be the first publication using this word in that year.
 Based on the book, it can be assumed that the first known exoenzymes were pepsin and trypsin, as both are mentioned by Vernon to have been discovered by scientists Briike and Kiihne before 1908.